RCIITG/Raman-TheVisionBot/README.md

 # Raman-TheVisionBot
-Humaniod Robot with abilities of foveated vision and object recognition
+Humanoid Robot with abilities of foveated vision and object recognition

 Implementation:
 1) Object Recognition
 2) Fixating And Tracking Objects